wp-plugins/woocommerce-novalnet-gateway/readme.txt

 	* __Tariff ID:__ Kindly copy the exact details from the Novalnet admin area.

-	* __Payment access key (Password):__ Kindly copy the exact details from the Novalnet admin area.| This step is only relevant 				                     to the payment types "Online instant transfer" and "Credit card payment".
+	* __Payment access key (Password):__ Kindly copy the exact details from the Novalnet admin area.| This step is only relevant to the payment types "Online instant transfer", "Credit card payment", "iDEAL" and "PayPal".

-	* __Credit rating check:__ You determine whether you would like to have a credit rating check on customers (ACDC pool check).| This step is 					   only relevant to the payment type "Direct debit".

 	* __Second Novalnet product ID:__ Optional for on-hold products or subscriptions

 	* __Second Novalnet tariff ID:__ optional for on-hold products or subscriptions

 	* __Payment type logo:__ Here you determine whether the logo of the respective payment type should be displayed at the 	checkout.

 5. __Only exception: PayPal__ Here you need to login directly at PayPal with your user details and enter the respective API details (API signature, password, username) into the intended fields of the WooCommerce payment interface in the WordPress admin area.

 Now, just the following steps have to be executed for going live: